surveygraph/surveygraphr/README.development.md

 # Notes on package development

 In the following I outline the basic workflow that I follow when developing the surveygraph package.
-The basic development commands are
+The basic development commands as contained in `Makefile` are

 * `R CMD install .`
 * `R CMD build .`